front-end-guide

 Error Tracking Software

-Create an account or organization in Sentry and a new project.
+Create an account or organization in and a new project.
 Once you open the project, you will be able to see the following steps to configure Sentry in your current platform.

 Install Sentry